-There are three case studies to be completed individually, which will be collected and marked for assessment purposes.
+Three case studies must be completed individually or in a group of 2, 3, 4 or 5 students.
 Time will be allocated to work on these case studies in lectures.
 They are designed for students to apply financial models and methods to more complex problems than they have dealt with to date.
 The purpose of this task is to enable students to improve their ability to build up financial models using Microsoft Excel to gain familiarity with financial models used in financial firms.
+The details of each Case Study will be instructed in the class.